-We are still in the era where the security of information systems is complex, difficult, and expensive.
+We are still in an era where the security of information systems is complex, difficult, and expensive.
 Security is dominated with point solutions, few of which work together.
-Moreover, they all require immense amount of skill, experience, and (more importantly) discipline to provide security.
+Moreover, they all require an immense amount of skill, experience, and (more importantly) discipline to provide security.

 This is not working, and every breach in the past ten years is proof of that.

 Security must become simple.
 It must be by default and by design.
 It cannot be an optional component.
 It also cannot be a checkbox that organizations use to silence partners or regulators.

 Skeptical of this prediction?
 Let’s explore it.
 We can use the RSA Conference 2018 as a backdrop to explain how security is destined for the simplicity of by default, by design.

 One of McGonigal’s other insights from RSA was that if you want to predict the future, you must look for signals.
 Those are indicators of the future.
 Reflecting on RSA, I observed three signals of this by default, by design future:

 - The ridiculous expectations we place on security practitioners